 Having enough Working Capital can make or break your business.
 How you manage it directly impacts your operational cash flow and your profits.

 COVID-19 will have, in some way, impacted your working capital.
-Below, we will look into the benefits of a Working Capital strategy and how you can implement one.
+Below, we will look into the benefits of a Working Capital strategy and how you can implement and manage one.

 Types of Working Capital Management Ratios